What is a Motif? Definition and 10 Concrete Examples from Literature

 Fortunately, this makes it easier for you to analyze a text.
 Ask yourself:

-- Are there any patterns that repeat in this book — whether it’s an idea, symbol, or plot structure?
+- Are there any patterns that repeat in this book — whether they're ideas, symbols, or plot structures?

 - Do these patterns have anything to do with a central theme or message of the book?